scarredwitch/NLP_LABS/Reading Assignment/README.md

 | Proposed Solution |asdfadfasdfa |
 | Key Related Work | 1.
 Cho et al. (2014) developed an encoder-decoder architecture where encoder encoded source language to a vector representation with last hidden state containing complete sentence information.
 The decoder output one word at a time getting additional context each step by taking previous generated word as input. <br />
 2. Sutskever et al. (2014) demonstrated that n-best paraphrase hypotheses were generated through left-to-right beam search during decoding. <br />
-3. Schuster and Paliwal (1997) demonstrated the improved a bidirectional LSTM  |
+3. Schuster and Paliwal (1997) demonstrated the improved performance of bidirectional LSTM on longer sequences.
+This is utilized in the paper for the first layer where LSTM hidden states of each timestep summarizes preceding and following words. |

 | Method |Train a neural network classifier to make parsing decisions within a transition-based dependency parser.
 Introduce a novel activation function for this neural network that captures higher-order interaction features. |
 |  Results | 1.
 Fast computation while achieving 2% improvement in UAS and LAS on both English and Chinese datasets. <br /> 2.
 Outperforms other greedy parsers using sparse indicator features in both accuracy and speed.|